lamprosmousselimis/lamprosmousselimis.github.io/the-plain/_posts/2018-01-06-markdown-cheatsheet.md

 updated: 2018-01-06 17:25
 ---

-**NOTE:** That markdown cheatsheet is a typography demo for this theme.
+**NOTE:** This markdown cheatsheet is a typography demo for this theme.
 Check out this post to learn more about this markdown usage when you want to get started with this theme.
 Enjoy!

 ## Typography Elements in One